G-Shock has just unveiled two new wristwatches within its premium MT-G Series.

 “The dual structure utilizes a carbon monocoque case that is surrounded by a metal frame, giving the watch a refined metal look when viewed straight on and from the sides.
 This new structure achieves a watch with more visible metal while retaining the popular mid-sized case,” according to Casio.

 Notably, this is the first in the series to be equipped with three dual-coil motors for faster operation of the hands and to more efficiently receive radio wave time-calibration signals to instantaneously adjust the time via Bluetooth when paired with a smartphone using the dedicated G-Shock Connected app.

-The MTGB2000D-1A model features a steel-colored case and a black bezel and dial with a layered-composite steel bracelet made with a higher proportion of resin, paired with metal parts resulting in a 15% lighter watch than previous models.
-The MTGB2000B-1A2 features a black-PVD treated case with a black and blue bezel with a soft urethane band.
+MT-G Ref.
+MTGB2000D-1A features a steel-colored case and a black bezel and dial with a layered-composite steel bracelet made with a higher proportion of resin, paired with metal parts resulting in a 15% lighter watch than previous models.
+The second choice option is Ref.
+MTGB2000B-1A2 which features a black-PVD treated case with a blue bezel and a soft urethane band.
 The edges of each case are beveled and polished to enhance the appearance.

 Both of the new MT-G wristwatches use a flat sapphire glass with a non-reflective inner coating.
 Water-resistance is rated to 200 meters and has Triple G Resist technology (Shock, Vibration, and Centrifugal Force Resistance) to enhance durability in any situation.

 In addition to Bluetooth time syncing when connected to the G-Shock app, the watch also has the ability to connect to an atomic radio wave signal as a backup.
 Plus, these are Tough Solar movements that have a battery that is automatically charged by sunlight.